Research Proposal Submissions

 Proposals that do not address these topics are still welcome and will be given full consideration.

-All proposals, including cover letters, should be submitted in one (1) .pdf file using the ASF Grant Submission Form and include the following:
+All proposals, including cover letters, should be submitted in one .pdf file using the ASF Grant Submission Form.

-- Cover page completed including title of proposal and name of principal investigator
+- Cover page including title of proposal and name of principal investigator

 - One-page summary abstract of proposed research